Brackeys/brackeys.github.io/pages/hiring.md

 • A solid and general understanding of the YouTube game dev space and a good grip on what makes good and interesting content

-• Positive attitued and self-motivation, exceptional at working independently while still functioning in a team environment
+• Positive attitude and self-motivation, exceptional at working independently while still functioning in a team environment

 <b>Good to have:</b>